Acute Illnesses and Injuries Treatment Clinic Q&A

 Some acute diseases do not require hospitalization or medical treatments, such as the common cold, whereas others, such as pneumonia, may require immediate medical attention and extended treatment.

-Acute injuries can occur from sports, slips, falls, accidents, workplace injuries, trauma and auto accidents, to name a few.
+Acute injuries can occur from sports, slips, falls, accidents, workplace injuries, trauma, and auto accidents, to name a few.
 In extreme or life-threatening cases, the injury could require the attention of an emergency room physician or paramedics and should be sought out immediately.

 However, many acute injuries such as strains, bruises, and whiplash can heal quickly with proper care which helps the body to heal itself.
-Getting the nervous system healthy is a crucial first step towards beginning and optimizing the healing process.
+Getting the nervous system healthy is a crucial first step toward beginning and optimizing the healing process.
 If an acute injury has a nerve or spinal component which is not promptly and appropriately addressed, acute injuries can become chronic and negatively affect your health for a lifetime.

-Chronic injuries are injuries that cause pain, discomfort and dis-ease over a long time.
+Chronic injuries are injuries that cause pain, discomfort, and dis-ease over a long time.
 This type of injury can lead to serious long-term health complications.

 Chronic conditions are often caused by an acute problem earlier on in life that was left untreated.
 You may have dismissed the original injury as minor as the pain may have dissipated or been masked, ignoring the cause of the problem.
 Over time and if left uncorrected, these conditions can worsen and lead to further health problems and potentially more chronic conditions.

 Medically, acute refers to any type of condition that has a severe and sudden onset.
 It also refers to the duration of the condition and not the severity of it, with acute conditions lasting no longer than three months.
 Acute conditions are not long-lasting and normally heal within a few weeks to a month or two.
-Examples of acute conditions range from broken bones to influenza.
+Examples of acute conditions ranging from broken bones to influenza.

 If you or someone you know is suffering from an acute illness or injury, come to Niagara Falls Urgent Care today!
 Our kind and compassionate professionals are experienced in treating both acute injuries and illnesses, so no matter the cause, we can help you feel better sooner.
 For more information on our acute illness and injury treatments, call our office and get in touch with a member of our specialist team.
 To book an appointment with our acute illness and injury specialist, visit our website or speak with us over the phone today.
+We serve patients from Niagara Falls NY, Lewiston NY, Sanborn NY, Walmore NY, Tonawanda NY, Sanborn NY, Model City NY, Youngstown NY, Ransomville NY, and Grand Island NY.